 - Soak rice in warm water for 10 min, then rinse in cold water until the water runs clear; drain well in a fine sieve.

 - Gently stir in the peas and half the cilantro.
-Top with the rest of the cilantro and almonds.
+Top with the rest of the cilantro and almonds when serving.

-Recipe by Tara Bench.
+Recipe by Tara Teaspoon.
 Photographs by Hallie Burton.
 Originally published in LHJ Sept 2010